Blade0809/blade0809.github.io/index.md

 My research interests focus on reinforcement learning, convex optimization and machine learning.
 My recent interest is diffusion and decision task algorithm.

-I am a fan of NBA games, R&B music and novels.
+I am a fan of NBA games and R&B music.

 Patience is key in life.